Last updated: May 4, 2026

 - Safe, age-appropriate furniture and equipment

-- Separate sleeping and activity areas for infants
+- Separate sleeping and activity areas for infants and toddlers

 - Adequate lighting, ventilation, and temperature control